Liyue-Chen/STContext/data/POIS/README.md

 Some combinations like the above, we just need to retain one of them and remove the POI with smaller score.

-Through the above two steps of POIs, we get important POIs in a year .
+Through the above two steps of POIs, we get important POIs in a year of the dataset.
 Then ,We count a union about the important POIs in each year of the dataset as the dataset's important POIs.
 Finally, we count a union about the important POIs in all datasets to get the final important POIs.

 The final important POIs are listed below